TREND50/gp_ana/README.md

 Script to plot the results of spherical and plane reconstructions using files RRunId_planerecons.txt & RRunId_sphrecons.txt produced with the [```gp_recons```](https://github.com/TREND50/gp_recons) software.
 Main functions are:

 ### plot_delays(runid, coincid,...)
-Computes antenna trigger times expected from reconstructed wave and plots these vs measured ones fro coincidence coincid in run runid.
+Computes antenna trigger times expected from reconstructed wave and plots these vs measured ones for coincidence coincid in run runid.
 Computes associated Chi2.
 Perfect reconstruction should correspond to distribution along 1st bissector and Chi2 = 0.
 Read [TREND 2011 paper](https://arxiv.org/abs/1007.4359) for more details (see Fig. 6 in particular).

 ### plot_recons(runid)
 Plots various distributions of reconstructed events in run runid.